svandragt/fafi/README.rst

 Fafi
 ====

-Search Firefox bookmark contents, with this commandline client.
-Fafi extracts the content of the bookmarks and stores them into a searchable SQLite database.
+Fafi (short for Favorites Finder) is a commandline client to search indexed webpages.
+Fafi extracts the content of the webpage and stores them into a full-text search database.

 Things it does:

+* Adding single urls.
-* Detects your places database from the Firefox profile folder. (support for picking a profile from multiple profiles)
+* Incrementally indexing the places database from the Firefox profile folder.
+(The browser bookmarks) It supports picking a profile from multiple profiles.
-* Extract main text content from all bookmarks into ``<user_data_dir>/fafi/data.sqlite``.
+* Extract main text content.
-* Skips .local and .test domains.
+* Skips .local, localhost and .test domains.
-* Skips pages that are already indexed.
+* Deduplication
 * Search results are ranked by relevance and displayed with snippets.

-URLs are stored together with the main page context as determined by `Newspaper <https://github.com/codelucas/newspaper>`_.
+Content extraction courtesy of `Newspaper <https://github.com/codelucas/newspaper>`_.

 Users
 -----